1962–63 Toronto Maple Leafs season

 The 1962–63 Toronto Maple Leafs season saw the team finish first in the National Hockey League (NHL) with a record of 35 wins, 23 losses, and 12 ties for 82 points.
-It was the first time they had finished first overall in the league since 1948.
-In the playoffs, they defeated their arch-rivals, the Montreal Canadiens, four games to one, in the Semi-finals.
+It was the first time they had finished first overall in the league since 1948, and fifth year in a row the team made the playoffs.
+In the semi-finals they defeated their arch-rivals, the Montreal Canadiens, four games to one.
 They then defeated the Detroit Red Wings in five games to win their second straight Stanley Cup.